gskinnerTeam/flutter-stateful-props/README.md

     @override
     void initProps(){
         _anim = addProp(AnimationControllerProp(0.5));
-        Future.delayed(Duration(seconds: 1), ()=>_anim.controller.forward());
+        addProp(TimerProp(.2, (_) => _anim.controller.forward()));
     }
     @override
     Widget buildWithProps(BuildContext context) => Opacity(opacity: _anim.value, child: ...);
 }
 ```
 Notice how we don't have to dispose the `AnimationController` here, it is handled automatically by the Prop.
-You will never again see an error about a improperly disposed `FocusNode`, `AnimationController` or `TextEditingController`!
-This goes the same for your own Controllers as well, which you can wrap in a Prop, to make sure no one on the teams forgets those `dispose()` calls!
+You will never again see an error about a improperly disposed `FocusNode` or `AnimationController` again!
+Also, the `TimerProp` is used for a "life-cycle safe" delay: **if the widget is un-mounted before this `TimerProp` fires, it will cancel itself automatically**!
+Classically you would have to store this reference yourself, override `dispose()` and cancel each timer you use, that all goes away with Props.

 Now lets take it a bit further and add some interaction. **Lets say we want to make the animation start over when the Widget is tapped**.
 Normally this would require a `GestureDetector` which would eat up 3 lines and add a level of nesting (for a compeletely non-visual element).